katefike/sage/README.md

 - Ensure that the setup script `1_setup_sage_directory.sh` was run using the command `bash setup/1_setup_sage_directory.sh`.
   - This script creates the populated file `droplet_hosts`, which is read by the ansible playbook.

-### "Ansible won't connect to my production server sageProd!"
+### "Ansible won't connect to my production server prod!"
 - Ensure the permissions are correct.
 Typically the permissions are:
   - `700` on the `.ssh` directory
   - `644` on the public key file (.pub)